AnneEnglish/Portfolio-3/README.md

 <!-- omit in toc -->
 #### Visitor Goals

-As this application was designed for college administration and management first time, frequent and returning vistor goals are the same.
+This application was designed for college administration and management, therefore first time, frequent and returning vistor goals are the same.
 Some of these goals are:

 - Create a user friendly platform.
-This is done by the terminal prompting the user for the name of the survey sheet that they want insights for.
-Once they type in the survey sheet name and press enter, all the valuable insighs will be displayed.
 - Collect and analyze student feedback from surveys.
-This is done by implementing a system for collecting, storing and analyzing survey responses.
 - Provide insights for college improvement.
-The collected feedback is translated into actionable insights.
-This helps the college to indentify areas of improvement, enhance the learning experience and make data-driven decisions.

 ## Features